 Q: What is the national office of Expanding Your Horizons?

 Q: Who is eligible to participate in EYH Chicago?

-A: We invite all girls in grades 6-8 to register for our annual conference on March 30th, 2019 at the University of Illinois at Chicago.
-Registration is open to CPS students now and will be opened to all students on March 1st!
+A: We invite all girls in grades 6-8 to register for our annual conference on March 28th, 2020 at the University of Illinois at Chicago.

 Q: When does registration open?